aspides-js/chromTools/docs/source/usage.rst

 :code:`--seed <int>`: The seed used for initiating randomization operations.
 Default: randomly generated.

-:code:`--paired`: If specified data will be treated as paired end.
+:code:`--paired`: If specified, data will be treated as paired end.
 Default: FALSE.

 :code:`--force-overwrite`: If specified, files and directories in outdir will be overwritten.
 Default: FALSE.